 Sustainability

-We stock products that embody the following environmental values
+The Fair Trader stocks products that embody the following environmental values:

 Natural & Recycled Materials